ahossa/zenorocha-template/readme.md

 ## About
-- This project is taken from ZenoRocha's personal website & has been stripped down to bare minimum for anyone to use this as a Template
+- This project is taken from ZenoRocha's personal website ```zenorocha.com``` & has been stripped down to bare minimum for anyone to use this as a Template
 - A huge shoutout to Zeno for building this amazing website

-# zenorocha.com

-> My personal website <3

 ## Technology stack